elmbridge/curriculum/Emojification.md

 While this solution works, I'd argue that the code has become harder to follow.
 Let's refactor!

-First off, let's extract a helper method for translating text. in `View.elm`, we can add a method that consumes a model and returns emojis:
+First off, let's extract a helper function for translating text. in `View.elm`, we can add a function that consumes a model and returns emojis:

 ```elm
 translateText model =